birdland/dlkit-doc/source/osid/metadata.rst

    .. autoattribute:: Metadata.instructions

+   .. autoattribute:: Metadata.syntax

+   .. automethod:: Metadata.is_array

    .. automethod:: Metadata.is_required

-   .. automethod:: Metadata.has_value

    .. automethod:: Metadata.is_read_only

    .. automethod:: Metadata.is_linked

-   .. autoattribute:: Metadata.syntax
+   .. automethod:: Metadata.is_value_known

-   .. automethod:: Metadata.is_array
+   .. automethod:: Metadata.has_value

    .. autoattribute:: Metadata.units